Unrepl/unrepl/README.md

 It follows that some tooling needs (e.g. autocompletion) may be better serviced by a separate connection which may not be a REPL (but may have started as a REPL upgraded to something else).

+Parts of this specification assumes two REPLs: the main (or user) REPL and the control (or client) REPL.

 ## Usage

+** THE IMPL REFLECTS A PREVIOUS VERSION OF THE SPEC **

 `lein run -m unrepl.repl/start` at the command line or `(unrepl.repl/start)` to start an unrepl inside a regular repl.